jianiM/Bingo/README.md

    + networkx == 3.0
    + matplotlib == 3.7.1
    + seaborn == 0.12.2

 ### Usage

-1. setting the species, root_path and trimmed sequence length in config_init.py, generate residue-level features and contact map for each gene(protein) with well-      pretrained Evolutionary Scale Modeling(esm) method
+1. setting the species, root_path and trimmed sequence length in config_init.py, generate residue-level features and contact map for each gene(protein) with well-pretrained Evolutionary Scale Modeling(esm) method
    + Running:
    + python create_data.py
    + Return:
      a bunch of gene information dictionaries for every gene: {'gene_ensembl':.., 'feature_representation':...,'cmap':...,'target':...} which are stored in the raw package.

 2. setting the n_splits, pos_samples_path, neg_samples_path and kfold_root_path in config_init.py, split the genes into training set and test set with kfold scheme.
    + Running: